Koodo Mobile

-Koodo Mobile is a Canadian mobile flanker brand started by TELUS in 2008 and mostly oriented toward younger customers.
-Koodo differs from its parent TELUS by not requiring a fixed term contract.
-Koodo currently provides postpaid, prepaid, and wireless home phone services.
-Being a subsidiary of TELUS, Koodo has been able to offer extensive coverage and a strong presence in mobile retailers.
-This allowed Koodo to gain a presence nationwide.
+Koodo Mobile is a Canadian mobile telecommunications brand started by TELUS Corporation in 2008.
+Koodo functions as a flanker brand to TELUS, offering postpaid, prepaid, and home internet services without fixed-term contracts.
+Koodo operates on the TELUS network, which provides 5G coverage to the majority of Canadians.
+The brand is positioned as a lower-cost alternative to TELUS' primary brand.

 The brand name is a variation of the Ancient Greek word "κῦδος" (the ascendant to the English word "kudos"), meaning "praise, renown, glory" and more recently "acclaim for something well done".

 History

 A Koodo Mobile booth in Markville Shopping Centre in December 2012.

 A Koodo Mobile booth in Hillcrest Mall in January 2020.

 A Koodo in Markham, in January 2020.

 Amp'd Mobile (2007)

-TELUS Mobility's competitor, Bell Mobility, had an MVNO partnership with Virgin Group to create Virgin Mobile Canada.
+Telus Mobility's competitor, Bell Mobility, had an MVNO partnership with Virgin Group to create Virgin Mobile Canada.
 This brand was in operation since 2005, and it mainly targeted high school, college, and university students.
-In response, TELUS Mobility had a similar but much shorter partnership with the American Amp'd Mobile in 2007 to create a Canadian MVNO.
+In response, Telus Mobility had a similar but much shorter partnership with the American Amp'd Mobile in 2007 to create a Canadian MVNO.
 It was ended because the Amp'd Mobile operations in the United States suffered from poor customer service and bankruptcy.
-This meant that unlike Bell, TELUS no longer had a mobile brand targeting students.
+This meant that unlike Bell, Telus no longer had a mobile brand targeting students.